arenaxr/arena-docs/content/python/tasks.md

 ```

 ## Sharing global variables
-Like with threads, global variables in ARENA-py must be used with the "global" keyword.
+Like with threads, global variables in arena-py must be used with the "global" keyword.
 Note: If global variables are pointing to something allocated in memory (like a class or list), "global" may not be needed, but it's always best to use "global" just to be safe.

 ```python